darkconsole/avorion-turret-editor/README.md

 * Phase Filters - Increase the efficiency rating of mining or scav gun.
 * Targeting - Add or remove self targeting for the turret.
 * Colour HSV - Drag the sliders to change the colour of the beam or projectiles.
 * Reinforced Mounting - Reduce the slot cost of a turret.
-Requires 5 orange or better turrets to be scrapped in the process.
+Requires scrapping 5 of the same quality or better.
 * Convert Anti-Fighter Turret to Flak Cannon.
+Requires scrapping 3 other AF turrets